carj/pyPreservica/docs/webhooks.rst

 Reference Web Server
 ^^^^^^^^^^^^^^^^^^^^^^^

-To receive web hook notifications pyPreservica has provided a reference web server implementation which provides the support for negotiation of the challenge during the subscription request and verification of the requests.
+To receive web hook notifications pyPreservica has provided a reference web server implementation which provides support for negotiation of the challenge request handshake during the subscription request and verification of each webhook event request.

 To implement the web server, extend the base class `WebHookHandler` and implement a single method `do_WORK()` this method is called everytime Preservica calls the web hook.
 This method is therefore where any processing takes place.
+For example updating a catalogue system etc.

 .. code-block:: python